akosgarai/playground_engine/pkg/application/README.md

 ## AddSpotLightSource

 AddSpotLightSource sets up a spot light source.
 It takes a SpotLight input that contains the model related info, and it also contains the uniform names in [10]string format.
 The order has to be the following: `PositionUniformName`, `DirectionUniformName`, `AmbientUniformName`, `DiffuseUniformName`, `SpecularUniformName`, `ConstantTermUniformName`, `LinearTermUniformName`, `QuadraticTermUniformName`, `CutoffUniformName`.

+## SetUniformFloat

+SetUniformFloat sets the given float value to the given string key in the uniformFloat map.

+# SetUniformVector

+SetUniformVector sets the given mgl32.Vec3 value to the given string key in the uniformVector map.